Dublin

 Application of the Dublin criteria

 All asylum seekers are fingerprinted if they are 14 years or older and checked both in the Eurodac and Visa Information System (VIS) databases.
-The top five countries of origin were Afghanistan, Syria, Iraq, Ukraine and Eritrea.[1]
+In 2023, the top five countries of origin were Afghanistan, Iraq, Uzbekistan, Syria and Iran.[1]
 Children aged 6 and above are fingerprinted, but they will not be checked against any databases.
 If an asylum seeker refuses to be fingerprinted it can be interpreted as refusing to participate in the investigation on whether they have the right to stay in Sweden, which is a basis for detention.[2]
 The law does not authorise the use of force to take fingerprints.

 The dependent persons’ and discretionary clauses

-Sweden made 1 request based on the “humanitarian clause” (Article 17(2) Dublin Regulation) in 2022 and based on the “dependent persons’ clause” (Article 16 Dublin Regulation), and received 37 and 1 incoming requests on those grounds respectively.
+Sweden made 3 requests based on the “humanitarian clause” (Article 17(2) Dublin Regulation) in 2023 and based on the “dependent persons’ clause” (Article 16 Dublin Regulation) and received 41 and 2 incoming requests on those grounds, respectively.

-Statistics regarding article 17(1) are limited are no formal decision to refrain from sending a take charge request and to examine the application in Sweden is taken.
+Statistics regarding article 17(1) are limited since there is no formal decision to refrain from sending a take charge request and to examine the application in Sweden is taken.

 Procedure